ibm-cloud-docs/account/faqs-account.md

 {: faq}
 {: support}

 Reaching any quota limit for Lite plan instances suspends the service for that month.
-Quota limits are per org; not per instance.
-New instances that are created in the same org reflect any usage from previous instances.
+Quota limits are per org, not instance.
+New instances that you create in the same org reflect any usage from previous instances.
 The quota limits reset on the first of every month.

 You can check your usage by going to **Manage** > **Billing and usage** in the console, and selecting **Usage**.
 For more information, see [Viewing your usage](/docs/billing-usage?topic=billing-usage-viewingusage).